-Apply by logging in.
 If you don't have an account, you can register as part of the application.
 After registering, you must return to this page to complete your application.
-Make sure to get your Identification Vaildated prior to completing ur application and return this to Athletics Northern Ireland.
+Make sure to get your Identification Validated prior to completing your application and return this form to Athletics Northern Ireland.

 Before beginning you must have with you: